 TFG spoke to Shipping Expert Johnatas Montezuma, a shipping expert with years of experience on incoterms, who shares his experience and practical work with many Fortune 100 companies

-History of Delivery at Place
+History of Delivered at Place

 DAP should be one of the most used terms because of the easy of use by buyer which basically need to arrange destination customs clearance.
 The International Chamber of Commerce (ICC) eliminated DDU (Delivery Duty Unpaid) from Incoterms 2000 and created DAP and DAT (Delivery at Terminal) with the intention of simplify D terms group.
 DAP is one of the lesser used terms as shippers prefer the most traditional CFR (Cost and Freight) and CIP (Carrier Insurance paid to).